come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 functions are the core of the architecture and should not be overriden, like `buyTokens`.
-Some others like `_preValidatePurchase` can be overriden to implement the requirements of your crowdsale, but that extra behavior should be concatenated with the one of the parent calling `super`, to preserve the validations from the  base contract.
-And, some functions like `_postValidatePurchase` can be just added as hooks in other parts of the crowdsale's lifecycle.
+Some others like `_preValidatePurchase` can be overriden to implement the requirements of your crowdsale, but that extra behavior should be concatenated with the one of the parent by calling `super`, to preserve the validations from the  base contract.
+Some functions like `_postValidatePurchase` can be just added as hooks in other parts of the crowdsale's lifecycle.